Mother/daughter relationships are complicated and can be life-defining, particularly for our daughters as they become adults.

 TLDR: Your daughter should not be your best friend.

-Self-growth tip: If your daughter is your best friend, you need to grow up.
+Self-growth tip: If your daughter is your best friend, you probably need to make some changes.

 Why Can’t My Daughter Be My Bestie?!?

 All people grow up in families.
 All families have dysfunction.
-Some have a special type of boundary crossing dysfunction that is termed ” The Family Rules.”
+Some have a particular type of boundary-crossing dysfunction called” The Family Rules.”

 Family Rules Can Cause Big Problems In Adult Relationships

 The rules can include things like political views or church membership.
-Family Rules also include generational behaviors, typically dysfunctional in nature.
+Family Rules also include generational behaviors, typically dysfunctional.

-For example: holding grudges, never apologizing when wrong and other destructive actions.
-Some families expect certain behavior due to hair color, position of birth order and ethnicity.
+For example, holding grudges, never apologizing when wrong, and other destructive actions.
+Some families expect and encourage certain behaviors due to position of birth order, ethnic background, or income levels.

-You Are Caught In A Unhealthy Family Dynamic If Your Daughter Is Your Best Friend
+You Are Caught In An Unhealthy Family Dynamic If Your Daughter Is Your Best Friend

 The Family Rules are: yelling is expected, crossing boundaries is normal and should be tolerated.
 We express our love best when we are nosy and argumentative.